Kay Bailey Hutchison: LGBT rights

-Hutchison's campaign said she was opposed to same-sex marriage.
-In 1996, Hutchison voted for the Defense of Marriage Act banning federal benefits for same-sex marriages.
-She voted in favor of the Hate Crimes Enhancement Act, which includes sexual orientation, and she co-sponsored the Ryan Act to fund HIV/AIDS services; however, she voted against domestic partnerships in the District of Columbia.
+Hutchison voted in favor of the Hate Crimes Enhancement Act, which includes sexual orientation, and she co-sponsored the Ryan Act to fund HIV/AIDS services; however, she voted against domestic partnerships in the District of Columbia.
 In 2004 and 2006, she voted for the Federal Marriage Amendment which was a proposed constitutional amendment to ban same-sex marriage.
 She voted against later legislation expanding hate crime definitions to include sexual orientation, but did vote against banning affirmative action for federal contractors.
-In 2009, Hutchison voted for a Defense spending bill that included penalties for people who harm others based on sexual orientation as well as for the 2012 Reauthorizing the Violence Against Women Act which stated that all organizations receiving funds cannot discriminate on the basis of sexual orientation.
-The Human Rights Campaign, an organization supportive of LGBT rights, gave Hutchison a score of 50%, her highest, from 1993–1994 while she received as low as zero percent in later scores.
-Hutchison received a 40% from both 1997–1998 and in 2001.
+In 2009, Hutchison's gubernatorial campaign said she was opposed to same-sex marriage.
+In 1996, Hutchison voted for the Defense of Marriage Act banning federal benefits for same-sex marriages.
+Also in 2009, Hutchison voted for a Defense spending bill that included penalties for people who harm others based on sexual orientation as well as for the 2012 Reauthorizing the Violence Against Women Act which stated that all organizations receiving funds cannot discriminate on the basis of sexual orientation.
 In 2010, Hutchison voted against repealing Don't Ask Don't Tell.

 Taxes

-As Senator, Hutchison generally favored tax cuts.
+Hutchison generally favored tax cuts.
 In 1999, Hutchison supported the "council-led tax cuts" in Washington D.C.
 Later, in 2001, Hutchison successfully offered a measure to return "$69 billion to the tax cut for marriage penalty relief."

-Post-Senate activities

-Hutchison announced her intention to resign her Senate post in the autumn of 2009 in order to challenge Texas Governor Perry for the Republican Party nomination.
-State Republican Chairman Cathie Adams later called upon Hutchison to clarify when she would vacate the Senate so that other Republican candidates could make preparations for their races.

-On November 13, 2009, Hutchison announced that she would not resign from the Senate seat until after the March 2, 2010, primary.
-On March 31, 2010, she announced her intention to serve out her third term.